jacobkjaersgaardhansen/orgchart/README.md

 This project aims to turn plain flat file organizational data into an easy and accessible overview of a complex organization.
 The project consists of these files and makes heavy use of <a href="https://d3js.org/">D3.js</a>.

 ### data.csv
 Contains raw data about the organization in tabular form.
-Each department is linked to its parent department by the 'Parent &nbsp;Org &nbsp;ID' and 'Org &nbsp;ID' values.
+Each department is linked to its parent department by the 'Parent Org ID' and 'Org ID' values.

 ### generator.ps1
 Reads the data in 'data.csv' and turns it into a hierarchy in a format that is compatible with D3.js.
 The resulting hierarchy is stored in 'hierarchy.js'.